 1. Relatable

 Relatable means emotionally recognizable.
 The story connects deeply with its readers.
-When you’re in a dark room for a time and you finally see something you recognize, you will gravitate toward it.
+When you’re in a dark room for a time and finally see something you recognize, you will gravitate toward it.
 This is what a relatable story does to its readers.

 Always keep a small notebook with you.
-When you’re staring into a beautiful scene or daydreaming while washing dishes, write down touching thoughts that come to you.
+When staring into a beautiful scene or daydreaming while washing dishes, write down touching thoughts that come to you.
 Do this when you’re not writing stories.
 Keep the list for later use when you start your next story.

 2. Clearly Written